 - pursuing institutional objectives through transparent identification and management of acceptable risk;

 - enhancing risk response decisions and reducing operational surprises and losses;

 - Seizing opportunities and increasing the probability of achieving objectives.

 - Business Continuity Management; and

 - Legal Compliance Risk Management

-The City has in place a Enterprise Risk Management Committee reporting to the Audit Committee, Council and the Municipal Public Accounts Committee (MPAC) as oversight.
-The Chief Risk Officer co-ordinates activities and is in the process of setting up a fully functional Enterprise Risk Management Unit.
+The City has in place an Enterprise Risk Management Committee reporting to the Audit Committee, Council and the Municipal Public Accounts Committee (MPAC) as an oversight.
 Risk Champions in each department report to Management on risk management matters and co-ordinate risk management activities in their respective business units.

 Risk Assessments are conducted, reviewed and updated annually and on a continuous basis- and are carried out on both a strategic and operational level to ensure a thorough approach.